KaktusLab/sql_metrics/README.md

 ### Setup database and table

-You need to create the following table in your postgres or redshift database:

-    CREATE TABLE events (created_at timestamp, name varchar(200), properties json);

-Now you need to tell the gem how to connect to your db.
+Tell the gem how to connect to your db.
 So simply create a file called sql_metrics.rb into your config/libs folder with the config:

     SqlMetrics.configure do |config|
       config.host = '127.0.0.1'